maiesey/maiesey.github.io/_posts/2015-09-14-cheat-or-not.markdown

 Then I found out that the counsel teacher didn't even do anything with their test scores.
 Didn't even coordinate with the subject teachers to give them a 0 or even make them fail the class.
 She simply just nagged at these cheaters and then spilled my name by starting her lecture with, "J told me that...".

-High school is awesome, 10/10 experience, not gonna lie 😂.
+Yeah, high school is awesome, 10/10 experience, not gonna lie 😂.

 —— MJ 2015.09